Almost no one buys from your website on the first visit. It takes multiple interactions.

 In general, the copy for your lead magnet should have three things:

 Headline: Your big promise of course.
-Check out this post to for headline formulas you can use.
+Check out this post for headline formulas you can use.

 Subheading: Explain a bit more about your big promise.

-Call to action: The call to action for you lead magnet should be action oriented.
+Call to action: The call to action for your lead magnet should be action-oriented.
 Instead of “subscribe,” use “get the checklist.”
-Though we’re not fans of NLP and many of the principles they use, a more descriptive action oriented call to action is always a plus.
+Though we’re not fans of NLP and many of the principles they use, a more descriptive action-oriented call to action is always a plus.

 Create and design it